 It is not only the ‘beautiful’ ‘good’ and pleasant feelings that make us really alive, deepen our existence and give us crucial insight, but often the unacceptable and unadapted ones from which we would prefer to escape: helplessness, shame, envy, jealousy confusion, rage and grief.
 When they are understood they open the door to our inner world that is much richer than the ‘beautiful countenance’. ~ Alice Miller, The Drama of being a Child

 I can still wear the mask of financial analyst from time to time.
 I also don the mask of mother, writer and healer.
 I am all these things, and yet these are not me.
 These are things I do, they are not who I am.
 So who am I?
 I am the infinite.
 I am the connected.
-I am life.
+I am life, or at least a piece of it.
 I am …indescribable by any label.
-I am you.
+And that’s ok.

 And so the question is not whether you can live without your mask.
-You can (abundantly).
+I believe you can.
 The question is rather ~

 How much of your life are you sacrificing by clinging to your mask?
 And how much more life will you waste before you start living?